nerdyjohnny/ovidoc/docs/source/guidelines.rst

 3. No abuse of powers.
 4. Use common sense.

-.. important:: If you see a staff member breaking any of these standards, open a Staff Complaint in #support in the discord. http://discord.gg/Erg3fCV7zh
+.. important:: If you see a staff member breaking any of these standards, open a Staff Complaint in #report-a-mod in the discord. http://discord.gg/Erg3fCV7zh